Have you forgotten to protect the tenancy deposit?

 This is a special section of Landlord Law designed to help you with this problem.
 It guides you by a series of questions, to the answer which applies to YOUR tenancy situation.

-Then if necessary, you can regularise your position to allow you to evict your tenant using our DIY Eviction Guide.
+Then if necessary, you can regularise your position.

 The Tenancy Deposit Compliance Checker is a members-only service – so if you are not a Landlord Law member, you’ll need to join before you can use it.